Ovid/zen-of-test-suites/README.md

 **Note**: This document is about testing applications.
 They require a different, more disciplined approach than testing libraries.
-I describe common mis-features experienced in large application test suites and follow with desirable features.
+I describe common misfeatures experienced in large application test suites and follow with desirable features.
 Much of what I describe below is generic and applies to test suites written in any programming language, despite many examples being written in Perl.
 As I get further along, I'll start discussing